juristr/fabiangosebrink.github.io/__output/2016-05-16-how-you-can-organise-gulp-in-your-applications/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 ### common.js

-One possibility would be going along and define some &#8220;main&#8221;-tasks and be more generic which can be executed from the `web.js` and other files.
+One possibility would be going along and define some "main"-tasks and be more generic which can be executed from the `web.js` and other files.
 Like a `common.js` containing generic tasks like:

 <pre><code class="javascript">function copySourcesTo(targetFolder) {
     return gulp.src(getSourceFiles(buildConfig.source.folder), {